 Our examination included reviewing all or a representative sample of the Authority's activities in those areas and performing such other procedures as we considered necessary in the circumstances.
-The results of our tests disclosed the following instances of non-compliance, which are further described in the accompanying "Condition of Records" and "Recommendations" sections of this report: omission of data in the annual report; and noncompliance with personnel policies in the Authority's Employee Handbook.
+The results of our tests disclosed the following instances of non-compliance, which are further described in the accompanying "Condition of Records" and "Recommendations" sections of this report: omission of data in the annual report, non-compliance with vacation policies in the Authority's Employee Handbook, and non-compliance with obtaining affirmative action plans or statements from loan recipients.